Safayat-Hasan/Donation-Campaign/README.md

 # Add at least 3 Project features

-The three features for my project are
+The three features for my project are:

 - Router
 - Local Storage usage